xmacex/connect-opz/README.md

 for the connected OP-Z, and routes them *softcut* and *crone* in jack.
 This manipulates the audio stack under norns, which remains ignorant of these changes.

+Enabling input from OP-Z to norns and output from norns to OP-Z are controlled separately.

 # Further ideas